-The Masai Mara is globally renowned for its abundance and diversity of wildlife, especially its big cats.
-Lake Naivasha, a wetland of international significance in the Rift Valley, is one of the best locations anywhere for action-oriented eagle photography.
+The Masai Mara is globally renowned for its abundance and diversity of wildlife.
+Lake Naivasha, a wetland of international significance in the Rift Valley, is one of the world’s premier action-oriented eagle photography locations.

-There are relatively few tourists in Kenya in May, the plains are green, and the weather is somewhat unstable, making for wonderful big skies and epic African sunrises and sunsets.
+There are relatively few tourists in Kenya in November, the plains are green, there are lots of young animals, and the weather is somewhat unstable, making for wonderful big skies and epic African landscapes.

-Over 6 full-days and 2 half-days of photography, we will be able to shoot a great variety of wildlife, birds, and landscapes.
+Over 6 full-days and 2 half-days of photography, will be able to shoot a wide range of different types of wildlife, birds, and landscapes.

-Throughout the safari we stay at high-end luxury camps located near the heart of the photography action.
+Throughout the safari we stay at luxury camps located near the heart of the photo action.

 Above: 'Scarface' is an old and battle-scarred resident male lion of the Masai Mara.
 The Mara is the place to be for big cat photography, with a very healthy lion population, and resident populations of cheetahs and leopards.